emqx/emqx-rel/README.md

 ## Start with epmd

 For now, emqx starts without epmd by default.
-If you want to run emqx with epmd, you should set the environment variable $WITH_EPMD with any value you want, for example `export $WITH_EPMD=true`, then run emqx, epmd will start soon afterwards.
+If you want to run emqx with epmd, you should set the environment variable $WITH_EPMD with any value you want, for example, execute `export $WITH_EPMD=true` in your shell, then run emqx, epmd will start soon afterwards.

 # Test